 Daniella Levine Cava

-Commissioner Levine Cava came to elected office after having served as an advocate for South Florida families for over 30 years, first while working at Legal Services of Greater Miami, then as Legal Director for the Guardian Ad Litem Program.
-In 1996, she founded Catalyst Miami to help low- and middle-income families through education and advocacy.
+Mayor Levine Cava came to elected office after having served as an advocate for South Florida families for over 30 years.
+She served special needs children and immigrants at Legal Services of Greater Miami, and then represented children in the child welfare system as Associate and Legal Director for the Guardian Ad Litem Program.